cameronrye/doskit/README.md

 ## Deployment

 DosKit is configured for automatic deployment to GitHub Pages.
-See the [Deployment Guide](docs/DEPLOYMENT.md) for detailed instructions.

 ### Quick Deployment